French court clears Continental of Concorde crash

 "During 12 years, we have wrongly accused an airline.
 The trial concluded today and finally we have the truth," said Continental's lawyer Olivier Metzner.

-Continental, now part of United Continental Holdings (UAL.N), had been ordered under the original ruling to pay 70 percent of any damages payable to families of the victims.
-Airbus parent EADS EAD.PA - the successor to Aerospatiale, the French half of the Concorde manufacturer - would have to pay the other 30 percent.
+Continental, now part of United Continental Holdings, had been ordered under the original ruling to pay 70 percent of any damages payable to families of the victims.
+Airbus parent EADS - the successor to Aerospatiale, the French half of the Concorde manufacturer - would have to pay the other 30 percent.

 The crash sped up the demise of the droop-nosed Concorde - the fastest commercial airliner in history and a symbol of Franco-British co-operation - as safety concerns coupled with an economic downturn after the September 11 attacks in 2001 drove away its wealthy customers.